 The grotesque scene above shows the aftermath of a disastrous fire at London's Madame Tussauds in 1925.
 The whole building became a chamber of horrors, when a huge blaze ripped through the upper floors.

 Newsreel footage of the time shows the Baker Street attraction almost completely gutted.
-The famous Planetarium dome is but a skeleton.
+A landmark dome, precursor to the famous (and now defunct) Planetarium, is but a skeleton.
 Charred limbs and broken waxwork torsos peep through the rubble in a mannequin atrocity.

 The blaze occurred on 18 March 1925 and took an hour and a half to extinguish.
 The scenes inside must have resembled the finale to Raiders of the Lost Arc, with melting faces everywhere.